Apple to make its own 5G iPhone modem after $1 billion Intel deal

 Currently, the iPhone XS, iPhone XS Max, and iPhone XR all have 4G LTE with Intel modems and that's not expected to change with the forthcoming iPhone 11 series.
 Some iPhone 8, iPhone 8 Plus, and iPhone X models have Qualcomm modem chips.

 Apple and Qualcomm agreed to stop suing each other back in April (and Apple had to pay Qualcomm a hefty multi-million-dollar fine in the end).
-But Apple has had a habit of bringing tech in-house when it can – we expect Apple-designed ARM-based MacBook chips in 2021, too.
+On top of this, Apple has had a habit of bringing tech in-house when it can – we expect Apple-designed ARM-based MacBook chips in 2021, too.

-A series of 5G iPhone rumors point to the first iteration launching in 2020, but the Apple-Intel deal isn't expected to close until the fourth quarter of 2019.
+A series of 5G iPhone rumors point to the first iteration launching in 2020.
+But this Apple-Intel deal isn't expected to close until the fourth quarter of 2019, leaving the company less than a year to turnaround a 5G iPhone modem.